Mystfit/Showtime-Python/README.md

 ```

 ### Controlling remote nodes ###
  - If we want to control a remote node, we have to ask it to listen to messages that we send its way.
+We also need to wait a few ms for the remote node to connect else it loses the first bunch of messages.
 ```
 localNode.connect_to_peer(remoteNode)

-// Need to wait a few ms for the remote node to connect
-// else it loses the first bunch of messages time.sleep(0.1)
 ```
  - When calling a remote method, we need to provide a dictionary of Strings/Objects containing the arguments that we're sending.
 ```